 Starting from the question of what consequence Gödel's incompletness theorem has on the foundations of mathematics, we argue for new foundations, and build some intuition for these new foundations in Coq.
-We conclude by linking to recent work in

 Mathematics can be thought of as a game where you start with some objects (say, sets), some axioms on the objects (typically, ZFC), and use a calculus of logical deductions (such as classical logic) to prove things.
 To mechanize this game in a proof assistant, one would either use a proof-search or tactic system, and check subject reduction.
 However, mechanized mathematics is done differently from classical mathematics, and we first investigate whether building new foundations is justifiable.